pablodecm/paper-inferno/paper/paper.md

 # Method

-In this section a general procedure to learn non-linear sample summary statistics based on minimizing the expected variance of the parameters of interest obtained via a non-parametric simulation-based synthetic likelihood is described.
+In this section a general procedure to learn non-linear sample summary statistics based on minimising the expected variance of the parameters of interest obtained via a non-parametric simulation-based synthetic likelihood is described.